 Managing several properties can be a lot of work.
 In our latest post, we will offer some tips on doing it yourself and knowing when to hire a property management company to assist you.

 Sure, managing your rental properties on your own will save you some money, but at what cost?
 How much time do you want to spend being hands-on with the properties you own?
-Below we offer some tips to help you manage several rental properties at once in Boise as well as what to expect when hiring a professional to help you.
+Below we offer some tips to help you manage several rental properties at once in Idaho as well as what to expect when hiring a professional to help you.

 Have A Detailed Screening System